SArliss/nasa-images/readme.md

 2 - User has the option to type a word (string) in the input field and search for images

 2 - An event listener with an async function is activated when user presses enter or clicks on search button
-  * It makes a request of data from NASA library
+  * It requests data from NASA library
   * Saves the data in a variable "results"
   * Then it calls a render function passing results as its parameter